sagemath/trac_to_gh/Issue 712.md

 # Issue 712: SAGE/Maxima is sometimes unable to solve a linear system

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/712

 Original creator: janwil